Ediolot/SortingAlgorithms/README.md

 # SortingAlgorithms

-Number of comparisons in some random integer data from -500 to +500
+Number of comparisons in some random integer data from -500 to +500 and average time per test.

 (_Note: This does not include memory usage nor array acceses_)